danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ```
 ## 4.3 DOM elements: Creating and styling a button

 DOM stands for Document Object Model, considering a document like HTML as a tree structure that allows programs to dynamically access and update the content, structure and style of it.
 Instead of focusing different tree structure of a document, this chapter will focus on form elements as part of the DOM.
+These form elements include button, radio button, checkbox, text input and among others, which are commonly seen when one has to fill in an online form.
 The basic structure for creating form elements is relatively simple.
 In the p5.js reference guide under the DOM category,[^DOM] there are different form creation syntaxes, e.g. `createCheckbox()`, `createSlider()`, `createRadio()`, `createSelect()`, `createFileInput()`, and so on.
 The one that we need for creating a button is called `createButton()`.

 First you need to assign an object name for the button, and of course different names if you have more than one so that you can set the properties[^Element] for each.

 - `let button;`: First step is to declare the object by assigning a name.
 - `button = createButton('like');`: Create a button and consider what text is to be displayed.
 - `button.style("xxx","xxxx");`: This is the CSS standard, where the first argument is a selection and the second is a declaration block.
 For example if you want to set the font color, then you can put in "color" and "#fff" respectively.[^Style] For this specific sample code, all the styling is copied from the Facebook interface directly (as of 2015) by looking into their CSS source code.
 Styling includes `display`, `color`, `padding`, `text-decoration`, `font-size`, `font-weight`, `border-radius`, `border`, `text-shadow`, `background` and `filter`, with the addition of `transform`.
 - `button.mousePressed(clearance());`: This specifies what to do (which function to call) when the program listens to the mousePressed event.
 Within the customized function `clearance()`, the `clear()` is a JavaScript built-in function and in this case is included to clear the screen.
 - `button.size();`: This sets the size of the button in terms of its width and height.
 - `button.position();` This sets the position of the button.

 ## 4.4 Mouse capture
-In the previous chapter the program listened to the mouse movement and captured the corresponding x and y coordinates by using the built-in functions `mouseX` and `mouseY`.
-This sample code incorporates a specific `mousePressed` function which is called once every time the user presses a mouse button.
+In the previous chapter the program listened to the mouse movement and captured the corresponding x and y coordinates by using the built-in syntaxes `mouseX` and `mouseY`.
+This sample code incorporates a specific `mousePressed()` function which is called once every time the user presses a mouse button.
 See the excerpt of code below:

 ```javascript
 button.mousePressed(clearance);